petersanchez/red-social-auth/README.markdown

         TWITTER_API_KEY     = 'yourapikey'
         TWITTER_API_SECRET  = 'yourapisecret'

+2. You may additionally add the following settings:

+        SOCIAL_AUTH_URL_TIMEOUT = 15    # Defaults to 15 seconds
+        SOCIAL_AUTH_DEBUG       = False # Defaults to False

-2. Next add 'social_auth' to your INSTALLED_APPS in your settings.py file.
+3. Next add 'social_auth' to your INSTALLED_APPS in your settings.py file.

-3. Add the following line to your urls.py files:
+4. Add the following line to your urls.py files:

         (r'^auth/', include('social_auth.urls')),

-4. Run 'python manage.py syncdb' on your project and you're done!
+5. Run 'python manage.py syncdb' on your project and you're done!

 ## Usage